Garda Trentino Logo

 Dec

-An easy excursion in a truly unique environment in another dimension of time and space
+A walk in a truly unique environment in another dimension of time and space

 This nature reserve, meaning an area which is protected because of its unique natural and geological features, is the largest post-glacial landslide in the entire Alps: an imposing mass of rocky debris which gives the area a lunar appearance and a habitat for plants and animals which have adapted to this particularly arid environment.